 Go on a whale watching tour

 One of my favorite parts about living in Washington is that I’ve casually spotted orcas four times while I’ve lived here (without even trying)!
+As someone who grew up in the Midwest, it BLOWS MY MIND that there are just whales hanging out in the water, not too far from my house.

 You can take a whale watching tour right from Seattle itself, like this half-day option.
 This tour definitely has some pros and cons—while you’ll spend a LOT of time onboard sailing up to the Salish Sea, it will give you time to take in the spectacular views of the Seattle skyline and the Space Needle along the way, as well as spot other wildlife, like seals or sea lions.